abridged/collabland-dev/docs/local-development-setup/creating-env-files.md

 ---
 sidebar_position: 7
-sidebar_label: Run Backend Servers
+sidebar_label: Create Environment Files for Backend Servers
 ---
-# Run Backend Servers
+# Create Environment Files for Backend Servers

 There are three types of Collab.Land servers that can be started from the `collabland-monorepo` project: